 It probably won’t surprise anyone reading this that almost all of my time in the Dolphin Presidential Suite was spent out on that balcony.
 I was there for sunrise, sunset, fireworks, late nights, and everywhere in between.

 I took my laptop, coffee, and even meals out there, wanting to savor every moment of that view.
-The only times I left were for brief visits to the parks during Extra Magic Hours.
+The only times I left were for brief visits to the parks.

 As cool as the Presidential Suite itself is, these views are the main draw.
-The balcony offers the perfect vantage for the fireworks shows at both Epcot and Disney’s Hollywood Studios, and in between you can run upstairs to the windows for a view of Happily Ever After at Magic Kingdom.
+The balcony offers the perfect vantage for the fireworks shows at EPCOT, and you can run upstairs to the windows for a view of fireworks at Magic Kingdom.

 In my opinion, this is the best hotel room view in all of Walt Disney World.
 It’s not exactly an apples to apples comparison, but we will take this over what Disney’s Contemporary Resort offers to Atrium Club guests.